 People often get in too big of a hurry to remember to invite their aging loved ones over for a meal.
 However, seniors can establish regular lunch dates that become part of their normal routine.
 Whether they do this once a week or every day, having someone they can rely on to talk to gives seniors something to look forward to when they feel lonely.

 Staving off loneliness and isolation can enhance quality of life in the golden years.
-If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of San Antonio elderly care.
+If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of In Home Care, San Antonio.
 Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
 To speak with one of our friendly Care Managers and schedule a no-obligation consultation, call (210) 495-6300 today.